isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 The electronic or physical vaccination certificate(s) should be in English and clearly state the following:
 - the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
-- the country/region of issuance must be any [VTL country/region](/vtl/requirements-and-process#countries) or Singapore, regardless of which [VTL country/region](/vtl/requirements-and-process#countries) the traveller departs from;
+- the country/region of issuance must be any [VTL (Air) country/region](/vtl/requirements-and-process#countries) or Singapore, regardless of which [VTL (Air) country/region](/vtl/requirements-and-process#countries) the traveller departs from;
 - the name(s) of vaccine(s) used; and
 - the date(s) of vaccination.
 The date of the last dose should be administered at least 14 days before the traveller's arrival in Singapore.

 #### 7. How may I benefit from Vaccination-Differentiated Safe Management Measures (VDS) (e.g. dine-in at F&B establishments, enter shopping malls, etc.)?

 As part of Singapore’s Vaccination-differentiated Safe Management Measures (VDS), you must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, entering shopping malls, dining in).
-The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.
+The vaccination status of all fully vaccinated VTL (Air) travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.

 To be eligible for VDS, please be reminded to present your overseas vaccination certificates at the immigration counter for verification and processing, if you are unable to upload your vaccination certificate successfully during SG Arrival Card submission.
 Your status will be updated on your TraceTogether app.

-Please click <a href="/health/vtsg" target="_blank">here</a> for the latest public health measures and VDS and <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">here</a> for more FAQs on inland public health measures.
+Please click <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">here</a> for the latest public health measures and VDS and <a href="/health/vtsg" target="_blank">here</a> for more FAQs on inland public health measures.

 #### 8. I was diagnosed with COVID-19 and have since recovered.
 I have been administered only one vaccine dose of a typically two-dose regimen.
 Am I eligible to travel under the VTL?